Burial vaults (except concrete, stone) manufacturing · Ohio

 Verify This Employer with OSHA

-All injury, illness, and fatality figures on this page are sourced from Clark Grave Vault Company's own mandatory OSHA Form 300A summaries.
+The 14 injuries, 2 illnesses shown on this page for Clark Grave Vault Company are sourced from its own 5 years of mandatory OSHA Form 300A summaries.
 Cross-check the underlying establishment record directly against the federal source, name, NAICS classification, recordable case totals, and inspection history are all searchable on OSHA's Establishment-Specific Injury and Illness Data system.

 Verify on OSHA Establishment Search